R-A-Khan/PedDynSim/README.md

 |  07           |             $\phi = \frac{5}{5}$, group, waypoint sequence adjusted                   |
 |  08           |       $\phi = \frac{5}{10}$, group, waypoint sequence adjusted               |

+### Python
-_Note: The python script for implementation of the same solver is currently under progress._
+The python script __ped_dyn_sim.py__ is an implementation of the same solver adapted from the algorithm developed by Farina et. al. (2017).
+Change the flux parameters in the script and execute.